Rigg railway station

 Rigg railway station was a railway station in Dumfries and Galloway between Eastriggs and Gretna, serving the small village of Rigg.
+It was two platform station, which opened in 1904, and closed in 1942.

 History

 The station opened circa 1904 as shown on Ordnance Survey maps.
 The station closed in 1942, although the line through the station is still open.
 The station's site has been destroyed by a bridge on the main A75 road.
 The houses nearby are named the 'Railway Cottages'.